 The Status of House Business provides a concise history of all business before the House since the beginning of the session.
-It is updated daily on the House of Commons website.
+It is published on the House of Commons website and updated daily.

-The House of Commons publishes a number of official documents to advise Members, special interest groups, the media and the public about the work of its committees:
+The committees of the House of Commons publish documents to advise members, interested groups, the media and the public about their work:

-Notices of Meeting—Committee clerks send out notices of committee meetings to Members based on instructions from each committee, under the direction of the Chair.
-Notices include information about the subject matter to be discussed, the time and place of the meetings, and a list of any witnesses scheduled to appear.
+- Notices of Meeting—Notices include information about matters to be discussed, the time and place of the meetings, and a list of any witnesses scheduled to appear.

-- Minutes of Proceedings—Minutes of Proceedings are a formal record, prepared by the clerk of the committee, of all decisions made by the committee (similar to the Journals in the House).
+- Minutes of Proceedings—“Minutes” are a formal record of all decisions made by the committee (like the Journals in the House).

-- Evidence—Committee Evidence is a transcript of the proceedings of all public meetings of a committee (similar to Debates in the House).
+- Evidence—Committee Evidence is a transcript of the proceedings of all public meetings of a committee (like Debates in the House).

-- Reports to the House—Reports are the means by which committees make their views and recommendations known to the House.
-Once they have been formally presented to the House, they are published on the House of Commons website and are sometimes available in printed format as well.
+- Reports to the House—Reports are how committees make their views and recommendations known to the House.
+Once they have been formally presented to the House, they are published on the House of Commons website.